flux-framework/rfc/spec_31.rst

  * The format allows nesting to support complex constraints
  * Simple cases can be expressed simply

-In this version of the RFC, only the following constraint operators SHALL be supported
+The following constraint operators SHALL be supported

  - ``properties``: The set of values SHALL designate a set of required properties on execution targets.
 As a special case, if a property value